In this article, I’ve enlisted 51 common mistakes freelancers make that may risk their revenue as well as reputation.

-It may work in a few case, but if there is a big opportunity opposite, you will lose that client.
+It may work in a few cases, but if there is a big opportunity opposite, you will lose that client.
 At least try to attend him & listen to his proposal.
 You may get benefited largely from such projects or in the best case; it would be a breakthrough for you.

 I’m a web developer and deliver work in 5-7 days according to project need & charge min. $200 per project for a static website.

-One day I get a call and client ask me to develop a one-page site for $100 with the free theme & stock images.
+One day I get a call, and client ask me to develop a one-page site for $100 with the free theme & stock images.
 It takes me only 5-6 hours to create an excellent website & costs around $20.
 It means I can make $80 profit in my spare time.

 If I can do that, why not to do that?

-It will add more revenue to my monthly income when I have the limited projects at that time.
+It will add more revenue to my monthly income when I have limited projects at that time.

 Being too busy to get calls from clients is a bad sign of professionalism.
 Reject the offer if you don’t like, but at least show respect and courtesy to your customers even you have become successful.

 It doesn’t mean you should accept each & every proposal.
-You can screen clients according to your business needs which we discuss in the upcoming point.
+You can screen clients according to your business needs, which we discuss in the upcoming point.

 12. Making Mistakes In Emails Not Only While Reading But Writing Also

-Not only while reading but when you are writing an email, then you should be more careful.
+Not only while reading, but when you are writing an email, then you should be more careful.
 Having a separate email account for your freelance business may add advantage here, and chances of missing emails and mix-ups will reduce significantly.